 When labour starts, your body produces oxytocin, which shapes the frequency, length and strength of your contractions.
 If you start to feel stressed or anxious, the oxytocin level will drop and your body will produce hormones such as adrenaline, which reduce blood flow to the uterus and slow down the first stage.

 Labouring in a tranquil environment also allows you to focus on your body and the baby.

 ‘The ethos is to normalise the location so it is less like the hospital environment you go to when you are ill,’ says Jane Munro of the Royal College of Midwives.

 Women who have used midwife-led units describe them as being like a private hospital

 You have a room to yourself, usually with a double bed so your partner can stay, along with an ensuite and sometimes a kitchen area.
 The walls may be painted in pastel colours, gentle mood lighting and surround-sound speakers helping to complete the atmosphere.
-Women who have used midwife-led units describe them as being like a private hospital, with high levels of midwife support and the chance to stay in the room for a day or two after the delivery.
+Women and birth partners who have used midwife-led units describe them as being like a private hospital, with high levels of maternity support and the chance to stay in the room for a day or two after the delivery.

 ‘The focus is on comfort, with sofas and beanbags, so you can try different positions during labour,’ adds Jane.
 ‘They are more hotel-like.’

 There are about 160 midwife-led units in England, of which 6o are freestanding and the other 100 are alongside units at hospitals.